-Yo yo yo my name’s Floren aka “Flo” since the footy days when teammates struggled to shout for two syllables.
-I’m the Women’s Vice Captain for the forthcoming season and you can find me bouncing about the training grounds and at races with a goofy grin on my face.
-I’m dedicated to helping OUCCC grow on and off the mud, especially when BUCS comes up – aspirations for a second victorious performance in the season are 100% real.
-I’ll be supporting our club’s captain Helene across the board, so get in touch with any questions, especially if you’re interested in joining our OUCCC super family!
-Our hard work and crafty team cohesion makes our club unique and OUCCC is hands-down the best thing about Oxford.
+Yo yo yo the name’s Floren, aka “Flo” since the footy days when teammates struggled to shout for two syllables.
+Flo is the Women’s Vice Captain for the forthcoming season and you can find her bouncing about the training grounds and at races with a goofy grin on her face.
+She’s dedicated to helping OUCCC grow on and off the mud, especially when BUCS comes up – aspirations for a second victorious performance in the season are 100% real.
+She’ll be supporting the Club Captain Helene across the board, so get in touch with her with any questions, especially if you’re interested in joining the OUCCC super family!
+Our hard work and crafty team cohesion makes the club unique and OUCCC is hands-down the best thing about Oxford.

 Men’s Vice Captain

 “”Will probably do anything after a couple of